16 Teaching Data Science

 16.3.1 Universal Design

-In our original proposal for this book (see (???)), we noted that Universal Design (McTighe & Willis, 2019, p. @wiggins2005understanding) was a part of our pedagogical framework.
+In our original proposal for this book (see Estrellado et al. (2019)), we noted that Universal Design (McTighe & Willis, 2019; Wiggins et al., 2005) was a part of our pedagogical framework.
 As we worked toward completing the book, we recognized that we did not fully meet the aims we had laid out.
 Here is what we wrote in the proposal:

 Universal Design is a series of principles which guide the creation of spaces that are inclusive and accessible to individuals from all walks of life regardless of age, size, ability, or disability.
 While traditionally applied to physical spaces, we have extended these principles to the creation of a data science text in such a way that the text and accompanying materials will be designed for individuals from all walks of life, regardless of educational level, background, ability, or disability.
 Many of the seven guiding principles of Universal Design are readily transferable to the creation of a text, such as equitable use, flexibility in use (aided in large part through differentiation), simple and intuitive use, perceptible information, and tolerance for error.